prtolem/discord_buttons/README.md

-> Installing modules:
+## Installing modules:
-> > pip install -r requirements.txt
+## pip install -r requirements.txt

+you can take your APPLICATION ID from "discord.com/developers/applications/" and set your application